 STUDENT SUPERVISOR

 Name: Name:

 Cell: Cell:

 Placement Start Date: Work Phone:

 Placement End Date: E-Mail:

 ASHA Number:

 FACILITY

 Name:

 Address:

-Based on the objectives discussed in the Externs cooperation with the supervising clinician: 1.
-Amount of time to be spent in observation ship Handbook, the following plans have been made in
+Based on the objectives discussed in the Externship Handbook, the following plans have been made in cooperation with the supervising clinician:

-Supervising Clinician-
+1. Amount of time to be spent in observation:

-Other Professionals-
+Supervising Clinician l Other Professionals-

 2. Plan for the student to assume responsibility for the entire caseload by midterm:

 a.
 Week 1:

 b.
 Week 2:

 c.
 Week 3:

 d.
 Week 4:

+e.
+Week 5: